 Web application penetration testing is necessary for several reasons:

 Web applications are often at risk of being attacked by people who want to gain unauthorized access.
-By doing penetration tests, organizations can find out any weaknesses that could be used to gain access to sensitive information or do things they shouldn’t be allowed to do. - Ensuring regulatory compliance
+By doing penetration tests, organizations can find out any weaknesses that could be used to gain access to sensitive information or do things they shouldn’t be allowed to do.
+For a comprehensive security strategy, it’s important to include external penetration testing as it helps identify vulnerabilities from an outsider’s perspective, thus enhancing the overall security posture.

 Many industries have specific regulations and compliance requirements related to web application security.
 Penetration testing helps organizations meet these requirements and avoid potential penalties.